rhel-labs/learn-katacoda/sql-server-ubi/step2.md

 # Download the Microsoft SQL Server container image

-Microsoft has made available official container images for the SQL Server and client tools
+With Microsoft’s new SQL Server container for Linux built using RHEL UBI, you can now take advantage of the reliability, security features, and performance of SQL Server running in official Red Hat container images wherever OCI-compliant Linux containers run whether on baremetal servers, public and private clouds, or virtualized infrastructure.

 Use *podman* to get the container image that includes SQL Server

 `podman pull mcr.microsoft.com/mssql/rhel/server:2019-latest`{{execute T1}}

-Next, use *podman* to get the container image that includes client tools
+SQL Server client tools provide the necessary command line tools like *sqlcmd* to connect to and administer SQL Server.
+These tools are made available in a separate container.Use *podman* to get the container image that contains SQL Server client tools

 `podman pull mcr.microsoft.com/mssql-tools`{{execute T1}}